 Journalists and academics bear the brunt of the massive crackdown on freedom of expression in Turkey.
 Scores of them are currently subject to criminal investigations or behind bars.
 This website is dedicated to tracking the legal process against them.

-Seda Taşkın, a reporter for the Mezopotamya Agency, was taken into custody in the southeastern province of Muş on December 20, 2017, on grounds of “a significant tip-off.”
+Seda Taşkın, a reporter for Mezopotamya news agency (MA), was taken into custody in the southeastern province of Muş on 20 December 2017, on the grounds of “a significant tip-off.”
 Taşkın was in town to cover a news story.

 Public access to her investigation file was restricted.

 Following the completion of procedures at the Police Department on 23 December, Taşkın was referred to a court, which ruled to release the reporter from detention under judicial control measures.

 The accusations levelled against Taşkın during her police interrogation alleged that she “conducted propaganda for the [Kurdish militia] YPG” on her social media accounts.

 On December 27, the prosecutor objected to Taşkın’s release.
 On 22 January 2018, Taşkın was arrested again during a police raid on her home in Ankara.